sait-wbdv/fall-2021/src/assignments/cpnt262/assignment-3.md

 ### 4. Error handling
 All errors must be handled gracefully.
 For example, the page should display a human-readable error to the user if:
 - The `fetch()` is rejected and is redirected to `.catch()` (for example, there is a network error);
-- The request doesn't return a `200 OK` response such as `404 Not found`.
+- The request doesn't return a `200 OK` response code such as `404 Not found`.

 ### 5. Documentation
 - Include a `README.md` in your project that contains the following information: